 In high achieving families, travel is almost always one of the top priorities.
 This is the same for the Thygerson family.
 The My Tech High program allows them to work on their coursework from anywhere.
 Including, recently, India.

-Travel does a few things for a child.
+Family travel trips do a few things for a child.
 It gives them confidence and really opens their eyes to a larger world.
 Travel also helps them to understand where they came from.
 And puts their experience into a larger context.
 That’s an amazing gift to give a child.

 It must be the dream of every parent to raise solution oriented children.
 The My Tech High program helps achieve this through a focus on entrepreneurship.